Angels Landing (Los Angeles)

-Angels Landing is a cancelled development complex in Downtown Los Angeles, California, that was the result of a public bidding process.
-The site's publicized, but never realized, development plans consisted of two traditional high-rise buildings.
-The site is currently the subject of litigation between Angels Landing Partners and the City of Los Angeles.
+Angels Landing is a planned high-rise development in the Bunker Hill neighborhood of Downtown Los Angeles, California.
+The intended design consisted of a mixed-use complex centered around two high-rise towers.
+Though the contract to build the complex was awarded in 2017, the site is currently the subject of litigation between Angels Landing Partners and the City of Los Angeles, and as of 2026 no work has proceeded on the complex.

 At the southeast corner of the site is a portal for the Pershing Square station serving the Metro B and D lines.
 The site is next to Angels Flight and the adjacent public staircase, across the street from Grand Central Market and near Pershing Square.
 The 2.2 acre sloping site in the Bunker Hill neighborhood is owned by the City of Los Angeles.
-The site was the former Angels Knoll Park, made popular by the film 500 Days of Summer in 2009.
+The site was the former Angels Knoll Park, made popular by the 2009 film 500 Days of Summer.

-Development Controversy
+Development

-The Angels Landing development in Downtown Los Angeles, initially heralded as a transformative urban project, has become mired in controversy, delays, and litigation, casting a shadow over its lead developers, Don Peebles of The Peebles Corporation and Victor MacFarlene.
-The development team has a controversial history of stalled or incomplete projects with no high-rise development and experience and their ambitious proposal had little real world potential of completion.
+The Angels Landing project was proposed as a $1.6 billion high-rise complex consisting of two towers with luxury hotels, residential units, and a retail plaza.
+In December 2017, the Los Angeles City Council awarded the development contract to Don Peebles of Peebles Corporation and Victor MacFarlene.

-First awarded in 2017 through a competitive city process, the project was proposed as a $1.6 billion high-rise complex that would redefine the Los Angeles skyline and contribute significantly to the revitalization of the Bunker Hill area.
-The project has failed to progress meaningfully over several years and as of 2025, no construction has begun, few plans have been filed, and the site remains vacant.
+The Peebles Corporation and MacFarlene Partners failed to get the project past any preconstruction milestones after being awarded the project.
+The project has failed to progress meaningfully over several years and as of 2026, no construction has begun, few plans have been filed, and the site remains vacant.
+Peebles and MacFarlene reportedly had a history of stalled or incomplete projects with no high-rise development and experience, and their ambitious proposal had little real world potential of completion.